Mandeep-Rathee/Bagel-benchmark/README.md

  1. load the dataset and train the GNN model.
 </p>

+We run all our experiments on a servers with intel Xeon Silver 4210 CPU and an INVIDIA A100 GPU.

 **Parameters settings for all dataset**
  GNN layers | epochs | optimizer | learning rate | weight decay |
  --- | --- | --- |--- |--- |